 My husband, my future children (who I envision every so often), my family, and friends.
 Not only that, my readers are important to me.

 I have my ups and downs, but I never want to lose myself and I know when things are dark it’s hard to climb up to the light.
-I know that when I’m surrounded by great influences the climb back to the top is easier with someone pulling me up from the cliff then having a jealous and negative person watching me struggle to hold on.
+Great influences make the climb back to the top easier.
+That climb is better with someone pulling me up from the cliff then having a jealous and negative person watching me struggle to hold on.

 I hate that so much.
 So many people have plotted or done things against me and I just can’t believe I’m that important and that much of a threat to some people that they need waste their time to do so.